taras-i-fedyk/lunch-places/README.md

 * The app can be installed on devices carrying Android 7 or later.

 * The app’s features related to the map and lunch places will work successfully as long as the Google Maps API Key and the Google Places API Key integrated into the app are valid.
 Currently, it’s not planned to invalidate those API Keys and generate new ones instead.
-However, the policy may change in case of suspected malicious use of the API Keys (for example, when they take part in too much traffic).
+However, the policy may change in case of suspected malicious use of those API Keys (for example, when they take part in too much traffic).

+  By the way, it has to be noted that the above API Keys have been integrated into the app in such a way that it's difficult to steal them for use elsewhere.

-  Consequently, if the app keeps signaling about an invalid configuration, it’s likely due to issues in the above dimension.
+  Nonetheless, if the app keeps signaling about an invalid configuration, it’s likely due to issues with the API Keys' validity.
 In such a case, it’d make sense to ensure the API Keys integrated into the app are up-to-date.
 To do that, you’d have to redownload the app’s source code, rebuild the app, and reinstall it on the device.

 * For the app to be useful, it should be able to determine the current location.
 In such a case, the following conditions are required: